oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelTensorFlow_GettingStarted/README.md

 **1. Get Intel® AI Tools**

-Required AI Tools: < ><!-- List specific AI Tools that needs to be installed before running this sample -->
+Required AI Tools: <Tensorflow* ><!-- List specific AI Tools that needs to be installed before running this sample -->
 <br>If you have not already, select and install these Tools via [AI Tools Selector](https://www.intel.com/content/www/us/en/developer/tools/oneapi/ai-tools-selector.html).
 AI and Analytics samples are validated on AI Tools Offline Installer.
-It is recommended to select Offline Installer option in AI Tools Selector.
+It is recommended to select Offline Installer option in AI Tools Selector.<br>
-or simple installation in your current ready python environment
+or simple pip install in your current ready python environment
 ```
 pip install tensorflow==2.14
 ([supported versions] please see (https://www.intel.com/content/www/us/en/developer/tools/oneapi/ai-tools-selector.html)